koolkdev/ManiacEditor/README.md

 You can hold **Ctrl** and/or **Shift** to mirror/flip the placed tile.
 You can choose which properties the placed tiles will have by clicking on the checkboxes below the tiles selection window.

+## New Features
+* Flip a collection of selected tiles as one cohesive block.
+* Paste new tiles and entities next to the mouse cursor, not the top left.
+* Edit background layers.
+* Spawn brand new entities without needing to find one to copy.
+(They appear in the top left!)
+* Import level objects from one level to another.
+It works quite well for invisible things, like the WarpDoor; less well (not really at all) for badniks and the like.
+  * Pro tip: Be sensible with this one!
+* Extra crashes!
+Save often, backup well.
+* Non-descript Undo/Redo helpers that don't tell you much most of the time.